 Kikkoman began exporting soy sauce to the U.S. in the 1800s.
-In 1972, to meet the growing demand for naturally brewed soy sauce in the United States, Kikkoman opened its Walworth, Wisconsin, brewing plant in the heart of America's wheat and soybean country.
+In 1972, to meet the growing demand for traditionally brewed soy sauce in the United States, Kikkoman opened its Walworth, Wisconsin, brewing plant in the heart of America's wheat and soybean country.
 In 1998, a second plant was opened in Folsom, California.

 Today, Kikkoman Soy Sauce is the best-selling and most widely recognized brand name of soy sauce in the United States, prized for its versatility as a flavor enhancer, sauce and marinade base, and table-top condiment.